Skip to main content

 Sprint Board

-Alex completed the coding part of story one in 2 days, and Martha has started testing, so what Alex will do next?
+Alex completed the coding part of story one in 2 days, and Martha has started testing, so what will Alex do next?

 Most likely, Alex will start working on the coding part of story 2.
 But is it useful?
 Why can't Alex pick up other work from the same story?
-Or why Martha was waiting for Alex to complete coding to start testing?
+Or why was Martha waiting for Alex to complete coding to start testing?
 Why can't she pair with Alex to test in parallel or at least started testing APIs?

 The majority of time coders choose 2nd option because coders are very emotional about their code (just kidding).
 There are multiple reasons for selecting the 2nd option, but the result will be "Technical Debt."